moonshine-software/doc/en/recipes/soft-deletes.md

 First, prepare the model to enable [soft deletes](https://laravel.com/docs/eloquent#soft-deleting).

-Next, we will override the `modifyItemQueryBuilder()` method in the resource to correctly get the "deleted" module.
+Next, we will override the `modifyItemQueryBuilder()` method in the resource to correctly get the "deleted" model.

 ```php
 use Illuminate\Contracts\Database\Eloquent\Builder;